Ten Things You Should Know: Breeders’ Cup Distaff

-2) The race was run for the first time at the inaugural Breeders’ Cup at Hollywood Park in 1984.
+2) The race was run for the first time at the inaugural Breeders’ Cup at the now closed Hollywood Park in 1984.
 The current distance is 1 1/8 miles.
 From 1984 to 1987, the race was run at 1 1/4 miles.

 4) The Distaff has produced a few significant longshot winners, including Spain (55-1) in 2000, One Dreamer (47-1) in 1994, and Adoration (40-1) in 1994.
-There have been six odds-on beaten favorites, the last coming in 2006 with Fleet Indian, who was injured during the running of the race and did not finish.
+There have been nine odds-on beaten favorites, the last was Royal Delta in 2013, who finished forth in her attempt to join Goldikova a three time BC winner.

-9) In 2008, Zenyatta won the Ladies’ Classic.
+8) In 2008, Zenyatta won the Ladies’ Classic.
 She returned in 2009 and won the Breeders’ Cup Classic against males.
 She is the only female racer to ever complete that historic double.
-She finished a close second to winner Blame in the 2010 BC Classic — it was the only loss of her career.
+She finished a close second to winner Blame in the 2010 BC Classic in the only loss of her career.

 9) Three have won the Distaff twice: Bayakoa (1989, 1990), Royal Delta (2011, 2012) and Beholder (2013, 2016).